brucemcpherson/bmUtils/dependencies.md

 # Google Apps Script Project: bmUtils
-This repo (bmUtils) was automatically updated on 4/21/2023, 1:33:34?PM by GasGit
+This repo (bmUtils) was automatically updated on 8/29/2024, 11:29:05 AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")